Guide to Evidence Article I: General provisions

 A party must ask for an instruction limiting the scope of the evidence, if one is desired, at the time the evidence is admitted.
 Commonwealth v.
 Roberts, 433 Mass. at 48. “[T]here is no requirement that the judge give limiting instructions sua sponte.”
 Commonwealth v.
 Sullivan , 436 Mass.
 799, 809 (2002).
 “A judge may refuse to limit the scope of the evidence where the objecting party fails to request limiting instructions when the evidence is introduced.”
 Commonwealth v.
 Roberts, 433 Mass. at 48.
 “After the close of the evidence it is too late to present as of right a request for a ruling that the evidence be stricken.”
 Id.

 Instructions Required.
-Once the judge has determined that the probative value is not substantially outweighed by the danger of unfair prejudice, a limiting instruction is required where, even though evidence is admissible for one purpose, there is a risk that the evidence will improperly be used for an inadmissible purpose.
+Once the judge has determined that the evidence is admissible under Section 403, Excluding Relevant Evidence for Prejudice, Confusion, Waste of Time, or Other Reasons, or Section 404(b), Character Evidence; Crimes or Other Acts: Crimes, Wrongs, or Other Acts, a limiting instruction is required where, even though the evidence is admissible for one purpose, there is a risk that the evidence will be improperly used for an inadmissible purpose.
 See Commonwealth v.
 McGee , 467 Mass.
 141, 158 (2014) (a firearm that could not have been used to shoot victim, but that was offered to establish that defendant was familiar with firearms, was admissible only if accompanied by limiting instruction that it could not be taken as propensity evidence).
+Where evidence is admitted for a limited purpose, the judge should instruct the jury in accordance with the specific purpose for which the evidence was admitted.
+Commonwealth v.
+Howard, 479 Mass.
+52, 67–68 (2018).

 Timing of Limiting Instructions.
 Although contemporaneous limiting instructions are preferred, a judge has discretion as to the timing of a limiting instruction.
 Commonwealth v.
 Facella, 478 Mass.
 393, 402–403 (2017) (no error where judge gave limiting instruction immediately following witness’s direct examination, rather than during the testimony, as requested).